TerrierSmallGermany

 Frequently Asked Questions

-Is the Miniature Schnauzer a good apartment dog?
+Is the Miniature Schnauzer good for apartments?

 Does the Miniature Schnauzer bark a lot?